Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 100 Pennco Road, Oaks

-Hit the town of Oaks, just off Route 422 to visit Oaks Center Ice, a rink with lots of public sessions, including Friday night public skate.
-There’s also skating lessons and clinics, adult and youth hockey, figure skating, and a party room where you can host your tween’s next birthday party (party room is closed June–August).
-Work up an appetite practicing your best Olympic moves or just trying to stay upright, then stop in to Jake’s Cafe to refuel.
+Hit the town of Oaks, just off Route 422, to visit Oaks Center Ice.
+This rink offers lots of public sessions, including Friday night public skate.
+There’s also skating lessons, adult and youth hockey, figure skating, and a party room.
+Or go big and rent the whole rink for your next event.
+Work up an appetite practicing your best Olympic moves or just trying to stay upright.
+Then, stop in to Jake’s Cafe to refuel.

 Flight on Ice!